 It takes a while for the internal definition of “difficult” to get recalibrated to the not-entirely-tamed reality of parenting (and woodworking).
 This recalibration is one of the many benefits of being a parent because it leads people away from our natural tendency towards selfishness as well as impatience.
 A similar dynamic unfolds when learning to play a musical instrument, learning a new language, or mastering any new skill, including woodworking.

-A: My own approach to learning new skills has always been that a job takes as long as it takes.
-That said, I always try to work more efficiently, but never at the cost of quality.
-Eventually, after years, the magic of experience will kick in and quality will come together with speed and freedom from errors.
-I made tons of mistakes of design and workmanship when I began woodworking in high school 40 years ago, but now I rarely make any significant errors.
-There’s no magic, just do the work, aim towards excellence consistently, then speed will develop in time.
-The same dynamic works for every manual skill I’ve ever tried to learn.
-We live in a world that encourages impatience, but sometimes it simply takes time for gains to grow.
+When it comes to learning a complex skill, my own approach is this: The job will take as long as it takes.
+Remove any time expectations from your mind and you’ll learn better and faster, eliminating the source of discouragement.
+This said, it is vital to try and work more efficiently, but never at the cost of quality.
+Eventually, after several years, the magic of experience will kick in and quality will come together along with speed and freedom from errors.
+I made tons of mistakes of design and workmanship when I began woodworking in high school 40+ years ago, but now I rarely make any significant errors.
+There’s no magic to it, just do the work, aim towards excellence consistently, then speed will develop in time.
+Give it time.
+The danger with the discouragement you feel is that it is very likely to cause you to give up before real skills have developed.
+I see this happen all the time.

-Time + Right Efforts = Success in my experience.
+Time plus Right Efforts = Success